Supplementary data: British Columbia

 Topic: Maintaining healthy body weight

-Title of image: Percentage of people living with obesity or overweight in BC (aged ≥ 18) in 2017-2018, by income quintile and sex
+Title of image: Percentage of people living with obesity or overweight in BC (aged ≥ 18), by sex

 Data source: Canadian Community Health Survey